VybornyJan/english-for-designers/5-voice-tone/index.md

 ## Voice

 Voice I use in my texts.
-1. I try to be myself.
-Put my soul in to the text.
+1. I try to be myself and put my soul in to the text.
 2. I make everithing organized and short.
 3. I want to sound confident but not cocky